mennosmit-dev/AI-Engineer-Certificate/README.md

 # IBM AI Engineer Certificate (Coursera)

-This repository contains my completed coursework and projects for the IBM AI Engineer Professional Certificate.
+This repository contains my completed projects for the IBM AI Engineer Professional Certificate.
 While I am fully aware of PEP8 standards and best practices, please note that some files may not strictly adhere to them.
-These scripts are primarily based on IBM-designed labs, which were instructional in nature and not originally intended as production-ready or standalone projects — although they can certainly be adapted and extended for such purposes.

 ## 📚 Courses